 Takeoff [labeled North Direct] (v2+) - a difficult, somewhat delicate, route involving a series of underclings that ascends the steepest side of the high point.
 Without a crash pad a fall from the crux move could result in injury, making the finishing moves, which are not difficult once you find the right holds, feel a little desperate.
 This is probably the easiest route to top-rope solo.

-North Slab (v1) - climb a series of pockets, smearing in this low angle section is more secure than it may appear.
+North Slab (v1-) - climb a series of pockets, smearing in this low angle section is more secure than it may appear.

 South Face (v1) - involves a slightly painful two-finger pocket.

 Full Traverse (v2) - traversing this boulder without toping out and skipping moves can be challenging, particularly around the second (counter-clockwise) of the two west corners.
 For my own purposes I differentiate between the high traverse and the low traverse in the sections of the north and south faces where such options exist; thus far I have only been able to complete the route using the low traverse of the north face and the high traverse of the south face.
-The low traverse of the south face may very well be v3, my attempts have been thwarted by loose rock on the footholds, and my inability to climb v3.
+The low traverse of the south face may very well be over v3, my attempts have been thwarted by loose rock on the footholds, and my inability to climb over v3.
 I have been too scared to attempt the high traverse on the north side without a crash pad(s).